-Chia – also known as salvia hispanica L – literally means “strength” in Mayan.
-It can be traced back over 3,000 years to Central America where the Aztecs utilized it as one of their primary plant sources of food – notably their third most important crop next to corn and beans!
-Chia was considered more valuable than gold, and was often used to pay taxes and tribute to the Aztec nobility.
+Chia, also known as Salvia hispanica, means “strength” in Mayan.
+A species in the mint family, it can be traced back over 3,000 years to Central America, where the Aztecs used it as one of their primary plant sources of food.
+In fact, it was their third most important crop behind just corn and beans!
+Considered more valuable than gold, chia was often used to pay taxes and tribute to the Aztec nobility.

-Well, they are chockablock full of all sorts of nutrients critical for fertility health!
+Chia seeds are one of the best foods for pregnancy (and the months leading up to conception!) because they’re chock full of all sorts of nutrients critical for fertility health!
 The most important?
 Omega-3 essential fatty acids.
-Omega-3 EFAs are essential in regulating hormones, increasing blood flow to the uterus, reducing sensitivity to the hormone prolactin (which can suppress ovulation), normalizing your cycle, and–most importantly–increasing your cervical mucus, which is needed to help the sperm reach the egg.
+Omega-3 EFAs play a critical role in regulating hormones, increasing blood flow to the uterus, reducing sensitivity to the hormone prolactin (which can suppress ovulation), normalizing cycles, and–most importantly–increasing cervical mucus, which is needed to help the sperm reach the egg.

-EFAs are important for the respiration of vital organs, yet the human body is unable to manufacture them itself; they must be obtained through diet.
+The benefits don’t stop there, though!
+EFAs support the respiration of vital organs in everyone.
+Since the human body is unable to manufacture them itself, however, they must be obtained through diet.
 Be sure to stick around until the end of this post, and I’ll share one of my favorite chia recipes with you!

-In men, Omega-3 EFAs help to improve circulation to the genitals, which helps to support the prostate – another key element needed in reproduction.
+In men, Omega-3 EFAs help improve circulation to the genitals, which supports the prostate, another key element in reproduction.
 You know what else benefits when we improve circulation to the genitals?
 NO MORE ERECTILE DYSFUNCTION.
-That’s a definite bonus for fertility ;).
+That’s a definite bonus for fertility! 😉

 In addition to the copious amounts of essential fatty acids, chia seeds:

-An advantage of chia is that, because it has such a high antioxidant content, the seeds stay stable for much longer, whereas flax, for example, may turn rancid if not stored properly.
-Chia seeds can easily be stored dry for 4-5 years without deterioration in flavor, odor or nutritional value.
+Furthermore, because chia seeds have such a high antioxidant content, the seeds stay stable for much longer.
+Flax, on the other hand, may turn rancid if not stored properly.
+Chia seeds can easily be stored dry for 4-5 years without deterioration in flavor, odor, or nutritional value.
+That means if you stock up but don’t finish all your chia seeds while pregnant, you don’t have to worry about them going bad.
 Another bonus is that you can substitute chia in any recipe that calls for flax.

-Another major bonus of chia seeds is their ability to improve digestive function.
+As if all that weren’t advantageous enough, chia seeds can also improve digestive function.
 If you’re having any issues with bowel regularity (read: constipation), chia seeds are fantastic for getting things moving.
-The best way to do this is to make chia gel.
-You can do this by soaking ⅓ cup chia seeds in 3 cups of filtered water until a thick gel forms.
+The best way to do this is by making a chia gel.
+Soak ⅓ cup chia seeds in 3 cups of filtered water until a thick gel forms.
 You can add this gel to smoothies, drink it straight, or even use in baking recipes in place of eggs.
-I recommend consuming ⅓ – ½ cup of chia gel per day to help with constipation, or just to keep things moving regularly.
+I recommend consuming ⅓ – ½ cup of chia gel per day to help with constipation or just to keep things moving regularly.
 Store the chia gel in your refrigerator.

 Easy!
-The taste of chia is very mild and pleasant, so you can sprinkle them over salads or yogurt, add to grain-free granola, use them in smoothies, make pudding, use as an egg replacement in baking, and so much more.
-The original flavor of the dish is retained, plus they add a lot more nutrition!
+The taste of chia is both mild and pleasant, so you can sprinkle them over salads or yogurt, add them to grain-free granola, or use them in smoothies and puddings.
+They also make for a great egg replacement in baking because the original flavor of the dish is retained, but they add a lot more nutrition!

-My favorite way to use chia seeds is in my Raw Tapioca Pudding recipe!
+My favorite way to enjoy chia seeds is by making a Raw Tapioca Pudding using chia seeds!

 1 cup raw cashews